amazon-ion/ion-docs/docs.md

 Why Ion discusses features that differentiate Amazon Ion from other formats.
 Some of those features are Ion’s dual-format interoperability, rich type system, self-describing format, read-optimized binary format.

+---

+[For Developers][11]

+The developer guides augment the specification with developer-focused tips.

 <br/>

 ## References